hyochan/react-native-training/react-native-animation.md

   * Characteristics
     - Doesn't actually changes the layout of the component. `Animated` applies transformations to components on the screen without changing the actual layout of components on the screen.
     - Control and animate specific views
-    - The most flexibility in crafting animations
+    - Provide flexibility in crafting animations